Overview of North Carolina Retirement Tax Friendliness

 Is North Carolina tax-friendly for retirees?

-North Carolina is moderately retirement tax-friendly.
+North Carolina is moderately tax-friendly for retirees.
 It does not tax Social Security retirement benefits.
 The state also has low property taxes and sales taxes near the national average.
 Seniors with significant income from sources other than Social Security will have a larger tax bill in North Carolina.
 The state taxes other forms of retirement income as regular, non-deductible income.

 Is Social Security taxable in North Carolina?